KunChen1110/SheetHero/dataset/DatasetV1.md

 ## Test8
 ### Iris datasets

+### Scenario
+Machine learning / statistical analysis

+### Category
+filter by species; compute correlation matrix of numeric features; format correlation table

 ### SpeadSheet
 [spreadsheet15](Task08/tc08_input01.csv)

 ### Prompt
-Calculate the correlation matrix for all numeric columns in the Iris dataset separately for species Iris-setosa.
+Calculate the correlation matrix for all numeric columns in the Iris dataset, restricted to the species Iris-setosa.
 Output a 4×4 table with both rows and columns as:
 |Sepal_Length | Sepal_Width | Petal_Length | Petal_Width |
 |-------------|-------------|--------------|-------------|
-Round all correlation values to two decimals, and label each table clearly with the species name.
+Round all correlation values to two decimal places, and label the table clearly with the species name.

 ### Output
 [outputfile9](Task08/tc08_output01.xlsx)